 Even the supporting cast falls prey to this subconscious power struggle.
 No review of About Last Night would be complete without at least some mention of Kevin Hart and Regina Hall’s over-the-top antics as Danny and Debbie’s respective BFFs.
 The original film never explains why Bernie and Joan keep trying to break up our protagonists.
 This version provides a believable motive for their pettiness: the two nut balls have just broken up, and neither can stand the idea of having to see each other again.

 I suspect Hart and Hall improvised most of their lines in About Last Night, resulting in a couple of continuity errors such as when Bernie eats chocolate cake mere moments after pointing out he’s allergic to the stuff.
 Also, while their fast and furious repartee had me laughing out loud more than once, I find such deliberately crass material belongs in a different movie.
 It’s a minor qualm, though, given the universal truth to which their characters speak: we all want to be on top in our relationships but on the bottom in the sack.
-If you can’t relate to that, you may not be a racist, but you’re probably a virgin.
+If you can’t relate to that, well, would it be insensitive to suggest that you’re probably a virgin?